 - Examine what schema requests/responses/messages your subsystem must handle.
 Then try to combine schemas together to create a handler.
-For example, a configuration handler can be created that handles add, modify and delete requests and responses. - Add appropriate classes for objects needed by the system. - o If accessing from the database, extend DbItem for database connectivity. - o Data objects should contain a constructor which takes an XmlNode and a method for generating XML from the object. - o Modify the data management classes to retrieve and update the database objects.
+For example, a configuration handler can be created that handles add, modify and delete requests and responses. - Add appropriate classes for objects needed by the system. - o If accessing from the database, extend AdoDbItem for database connectivity. - Modify the data management classes to retrieve and update the database objects.

-2.9 Driver Development
+2.10 Driver Development

 Creating a new driver using the generic library is generally a quick and easy process.
 Following the steps outlined below will get you up and running rapidly.
-Table 2.5 details tools that developers typically use to provide an efficient development environment.
+Table 2-5 details tools that developers typically use to provide an efficient development environment.

-2.9.1 Creating a Project
+2.10.1 Creating a Project